mevolution/filemanager/README.md

 filemanager
 ===========

-A restful filemanager in php using AngularJs as frontend.
+A restful filemanager in php using AngularJs as frontend by Mattias Persson